VFI

 Around the world

 The VfI approach is used worldwide to evaluate complex policies and programs, ranging from one-off assessments to organisation-wide evaluation systems and performance frameworks.
-Government agencies, consulting firms, NGOs, bilateral and multilateral organisations have used the approach.
+Government agencies, consulting firms, NGOs, bilateral and multilateral organisations use the approach.
+For examples, see the VfI resources page.

 VfI training